 There’s also some evidence that greater humidity can suppress flu transmission.
 It may help filter out viruses by keeping sinus passages moist, said Pennington.
 (Though a better bet to prevent the flu is to wash your hands regularly.)

 One warning: If you have a breathing disorder, be very careful, said Dr. Jonathan Parsons, director of the Asthma Center at Ohio State University Wexner Medical Center.
 Over-humidifying the room or failing to clean the unit properly can lead to the growth of mold, mildew, bacteria and dust mites, which can exacerbate allergies, asthma or other pulmonary conditions.

 If you're looking for something to specifically filter the air, look into getting an air purifier.

 Empty the water daily and rinse the base.
 Pennington recommended cleaning a portable humidifier every 72 hours — this requires scrubbing the tank to rid any built-up film.
 You’re also best served using distilled water.
 Otherwise, naturally occurring minerals can build up in the tank and compromise air quality.

 Another word of caution, when it comes to the vapor, less is more.
 Keep humidity between 30 and 50 percent, advised Pennington.
 Some models have built-in humidity monitors.
 If they don't, Parsons suggests buying a room hydrometer, which can be found inexpensively at the hardware store.
-One online option: AcuRight's Humidity Monitor is available on Amazon for just $12.